wuzihao051119/sqlite_benchmark/README.md

 * OS: Windows 11 Pro for WorkStations

 ### Conclusion
-Test 100 cycles and delete 32000 records.
+Test 100 cycles and delete 32000 records in each cycle.

 When using
 ```sql